 You can always ask non-reporting accounts for trade references.
 And credit accounts of any sort should help you to better even out business expenditures, thus making budgeting easier.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any errors ASAP.
-Get in the habit of taking a look at credit reports and digging into the specifics, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the specifics, not just the scores.

 So, what’s all this monitoring for?
 It’s to dispute any errors in your records.
 Errors in your credit report(s) can be taken care of.
 But the CRAs generally want you to dispute in a particular way.

 Disputing credit report errors generally means you precisely spell out any charges you contest.